 Before attending the briefing session, students must:

-- view the briefing slides on Examplify here;
+• view the briefing slides on Examplify Take-Home Exam here;

-(Access to the Examplify software will be granted after 17 July 2023).
+Access to the Examplify software will be granted after 12 July 2024.

 The briefing session will be conducted via Zoom.
-Students will receive information on the Zoom briefing session upon successful registration.
+Students will receive information on the Zoom briefing session through their NUS email address upon successful registration.
 Students must join the briefing session using their mobile phone.

-The briefing slides should be downloaded onto their laptop as reference will be made to them during the briefing.
+The briefing slides should be downloaded onto their computer as reference will be made to them during the briefing.

 Students must report to their assigned group on Zoom at the respective reporting time.
-The Zoom session will be locked half an hour after the reporting time, i.e. 9:30am for the morning session and 2:30pm for the afternoon session.
+The Zoom session will be locked half an hour after the reporting time, i.e. 2:30pm.

 Students will need to have their identification document with recent photo (e.g. Student Card, NRIC, Passport) for identity verification purposes before being allowed to sit for the test.